 What is 2FA?

-2FA (also known as 2-factor authentication) is the verification of a user’s online identity using two distinct factors, comprising of “something you know”, “something you have” or “something you are”.
+2FA (also known as 2-Factor or Multi-Factor Authentication) is the verification of a user’s online identity using at least two distinct factors, comprising of “something you know”, “something you have” or “something you are”.

 What is the purpose of 2FA?

 The key objectives of 2FA are to protect the client’s online trading account and information from unauthorized access, and enhance the overall security of online trading systems.
-SCM takes a proactive role in protecting our clients.
+Saxo takes a proactive role in protecting our clients.
 We have risk mitigating measures in place to protect your online trading account and information from unauthorized access.
-Should you require assistance, please contact SCM for more details.
+Should you require assistance, please contact Saxo for more details.

-What if I choose not to use 2FA for trading through SCM?
+What if I choose not to use 2FA to access my Saxo account?

-In general, single-factor password authentication is more susceptible to password-based attacks and malware that could result in the compromise and hijacking of online trading accounts by unauthorized parties.
+In general, if you do not utilize 2FA, your account is more susceptible to password-based attacks and malware that could result in the compromise and hijacking of your online trading account by unauthorized parties.
 This could in turn lead to unauthorized disclosure of your personal and trading information that may be available on the online trading account, or the carrying out of fraudulent trades through your online trading account.
 Choosing not to use 2FA for the online trading account would increase your exposure to these risks.

-You should observe the following practices to secure the confidentiality and integrity of your password and PIN (for funds transfer), personal details and other confidential data as far as possible.
+You should observe the following practices to secure the confidentiality and integrity of your password, personal details and other confidential data as far as possible.
 These will help to prevent unauthorised transactions and fraudulent use of your accounts and make sure that no one else would be able to observe or steal your access credentials or other security information to impersonate them or obtain unauthorised access to your online accounts:

 - Take the following precautions as regards your PIN and password (“credentials”);

-- Credentials should be at least 8 characters of alphanumeric mix;
+- Your password should be at least 8 characters of alphanumeric mix.

-- Credentials should not be based on guessable information such as user-id, personal telephone number, birthday or other personal information;
+- Your password should not be based on guessable information such as user-id, personal telephone number, birthday or other personal information.

-- Credentials should be kept confidential and not be divulged to anyone;
+- Your password should be kept confidential and not be divulged to anyone.

-- Credentials should be memorised and not be recorded anywhere;
+- Your password should be memorised and not be recorded anywhere.

-- Credentials should be changed regularly or when there is any suspicion that it has been compromised or impaired; and
+- Your password should be changed regularly or when there is any suspicion that it has been compromised or impaired

-- The same PIN should not be used for different websites, applications or services, particularly when they related to different entities,
+- o The same password should not be used for different websites, applications or services, particularly when they related to different entities.

-- Check that the website address changes from ‘http://’ to ‘https://’ and a security icon that looks like a lock or key appears when authentication and encryption is expected;
+- d.
+Check that the website address changes from 'http://' to 'https://' and a security icon that looks like a lock or key appears when authentication and encryption is expected.

 - Update operation system, virus and firewall products with security patches or newer versions on a regular basis;

-- Not disclose personal, financial or credit card information to little-known or suspect websites;
+- Not disclose personal, financial or credit card information.

-- Not use a computer or a device which cannot be trusted; and
+- Not use a computer or a device which cannot be trusted.

 Read more about Security Guidelines